 - 2 MOA dot surrounded by a 65 MOA circle (Circle Dot)

-This sight boasts of a battery life of 50,000 hours (using a single CR2032).
-The sight has 10 daytime brightness levels (which go incredibly bright) and 2 night vision compatible settings in addition to the excellent reticle selections.
+This optics boasts of a long battery span of 50,000 hours (using a single CR2032).
+The sight has 10 daylight brightness (which goes incredibly bright) and 2 NV compatible settings in addition to the reticle selection.

-This optic also features a solar panel as well as a long-lasting battery life, so you won’t need to use a battery to power it as long as there is sunshine.
+This optic also contains a solar panel as well as a long-lasting battery life, so you won’t need to use a battery to power it if there is sun.

 Holosun also has a feature known as the “Shake Awake” that automatically turns the sight off when you’re not using it and brings it back on when there is motion around the sight.